 The meaning "place for prize fight and wrestling bouts" (early 14c.) is from the space in a circle of bystanders in the midst of which such contests once were held, "... a circle formed for boxers, wrestlers, and cudgel players, by a man styled Vinegar; who, with his hat before his eyes, goes round the circle, striking at random with his whip to prevent the populace from crowding in" [Grose, 1785].
 Hence the ring "boxing" (by 1770).
 The meaning "combination of persons interested in attaining some object" is from 1829, originally commercial or political, latter in reference to espionage or terrorism.
 Of the annual growth bands in trees, from 1670s.

-Nursery rhyme ring a ring a rosie is attested in an American form (with a different ending) from c.
+The nursery rhyme ring a ring a rosie is attested in an American form (with a different ending) from c.
 1790.
 "The belief that the rhyme originated with the Great Plague is now almost universal, but has no evidence to support it and is almost certainly nonsense" ["Oxford Dictionary of English Folklore"].
 This proposal of connection dates only to the late 1960s.